 Simplifying Backup with a Powerful, Flexible Appliance

 In 2006, Dayton Children’s relied on tape backups to protect its IT infrastructure against possible failure.
-However tapes required a highly manual process and their IT staff often ran out of backup space.
+However, tapes required a highly manual process and their IT staff often ran out of backup space.
 The IT team decided they needed to explore more automated methods of protecting and managing data.
 Working with Advanced Data Recovery Systems, an Ohio solutions provider, Dayton Children’s ultimately selected STORServer and has not looked back, even nine years later.

 Data growth and expansion were addressed in 2009 with an upgrade to the hospital’s existing STORServer appliance.
-As part of the hospital’s IT team, network analyst Jennifer Lucas supports the hospital’s data protection, mobility initiatives, voice over IP and wireless communication efforts.
+As part of the hospital’s IT team, network analyst Jennifer Lucas supports the hospital’s data protection, mobility initiatives, voice over IP, and wireless communication efforts.
 “We decided to stick with STORServer because it has a great track record for industry leadership.
-Their system could support the capacity we needed and the support, stability and ease of use made it among the top two in the market,” said Lucas.
+Their system could support the capacity we needed and the support, stability, and ease of use made it among the top two in the market,” said Lucas.

 Most recently, the IT team deployed the STORServer Enterprise Backup Appliance powered byIBM® Tivoli® Storage Manager (TSM) and migrated data to the newer system in less than 48 hours.
 Built-to-order and factory configured to the hospital’s demanding specifications, the STORServer appliance was installed in one day, and Lucas began backing up applications on day two.
-She found the management console developed by STORServer to be extremely intuitive for managing backup, archive and recovery operations.
+She found the management console developed by STORServer to be extremely intuitive for managing backup, archive, and recovery operations.
 “The STORServer Console makes it easy to set up a backup and confirm that it ran.
 If the backup is good, it’s pretty easy to restore,” said Lucas.
-“I used to spend a couple hours a day working with backups.
+“I used to spend a couple of hours a day working with backups.
 Now it’s maybe an hour a week if that.
-Most weeks less than 15 minutes total.
+Most weeks less than 15 minutes in total.
 I feel confident in the STORServer system.”